-About the White House Fellowship
+What is the White House Fellowship?

 Founded in 1964 by Lyndon B. Johnson, the White House Fellows program is one of America’s most prestigious programs for leadership and public service.
 White House Fellowships offer exceptional young men and women first-hand experience working at the highest levels of the federal government.